-Florida Sexual Abuse Lawsuits
+Florida Child Sexual Abuse Lawsuits

 Sexual abuse involving children is considered one of the most egregious crimes ever perpetrated.
 While the criminal justice system deals with the criminal aspect of these crimes, victims are facing a lifetime of pain and suffering.
 Children who suffer at the hands of an abuser need a strong advocate to protect their rights.
 This is particularly true while the abuser is still facing criminal charges.
 Speak with a Florida child sexual abuse attorney about your case today.

-Prevalence of Sexual Abuse in Children
+Statistics Related to Sexual Abuse in Children

 - Before age 18, one in 10 children may experience some form of sexual abuse